amazingma/MTHCell/README.md

 * `lr`: Initial learning rate.<br/>
 * `lrf`: Controlling the decay rate of the lr.<br/>
 * `label_name`: Column name of cell type in adata.obs.
+### 4. Computational efficiency
+All experiments are run on a server equipped with an NVIDIA GeForce RTX 2080 Ti (11 GB) GPU.
+Training one dataset of approximately 10,000 cells takes around 30 minutes, and inference takes less than 10 seconds per dataset.

 ## License
 This project is licensed under the MIT License - see the `LICENSE` file for details.